lewisHome/CarND-Capstone/README.md

-#### Archit Rastogi
+#### Archit Rastogi (archit.rstg*at*gmail.com)
 Implemented the full waypoint updater.
 Modified the code to create a final_waypoints message from the base waypoints.
 Based on the /traffic_waypoint values, changed the waypoint target velocities to stop the car smoothly before the stop line when it sees a red light.
+Its done in two steps:

+1. Finding the stopline index and assigning zero velocity to that waypoint
+2. Smoothly bringing the velocity to zero at that waypoint by decreasing it on the basis of a quadratic function of distance- so that not to exceed the maximum acceleration and jerk levels of 10ms-2 and 10ms-3 respectively